-WARNING: Never install heater
+WARNING: Never install the heater

 - in a bedroom or bathroom unless installed as a vented appliance, see page 12

 - · in a recreational vehicle

-- where curtains, furniture, clothing or other flammable objects are less than 42" from the front, top or sides of the heater
+- where curtains, furniture, clothing or other flammable objects are less than 36" from the front and 42" from top heater.
+For side clearances see Figure 4 page 10

-- · in high traffic areas
+- in high traffic areas

-- in windy or drafty areas
+- · in windy or drafty areas

-CAUTION: This heater creates warm air currents.
+A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
-Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, to-bacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.
+Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, tobacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.